Into vs. In To

 Pity we’re not really into/in to imbeciles?

-Although this appears to be either a serious insult or a marginally distasteful sarcastic remark, I will say that the correct usage would be into.
+Although this appears to be either a serious insult or a marginally distasteful sarcastic remark, we will say that the correct usage would be into.

 Earlier, you posted that the correct way to use in to/into in the following sentence was this: She is into sports.
 I am confused, however because that sentence does not anwer the question “where.”
 It’s WHAT does she enjoy?
 So wouldn’t it be “She is in to sports?”